metabase/metabase/docs/users-guide/13-sql-parameters.md

 {% raw %}[{ $match: { category: {{cat}} } }]{% endraw %}
 ```

+To learn more about SQL variables, check out [Create filter widgets for charts using SQL variables](https://www.metabase.com/blog/sql-template-variables/index.html).

 ### The Field Filter variable type

 Setting a variable to the "Field Filter" type allows you to map it to a field in any table in the current database, and lets you display a dropdown filter widget filled with the values of the field you connected it to.
 Field filter variables also allow you to connect your SQL question to a dashboard filter if you put it in a dashboard.